mastertheknife/clickhouse-rpms/README.md

 Also requires dwz 0.14 or newer, because dwz 0.12 and 0.13 crash due to the large size of debuginfo. dwz 0.14 for EL8 can be found here: https://download.opensuse.org/repositories/home:/mastertheknife/CentOS_8/

-The source .tar.xz was created as follows:
+The source .tar.xz are created as follows:
 ```
 git clone git@github.com:clickhouse/clickhouse.git --branch v21.2.5.5-stable --depth 1 clickhouse-21.2.5.5
 cd clickhouse-21.2.5.5